pulumi/docs/content/blog/getting-started-with-k8s-part6/index.md

     - day 2
 ---

-Your application has left the dev stage, passed the testing stage, and is now in production.
-As a developer, you might think that you’ve passed your responsibilities to operators.
-However, DevOps is a collaborative effort between developers and operators to build and maintain applications using shared techniques and processes.
-Day 2 activities are tasks for maintaining and improving applications in production.
+Your application made it out of the dev stage, passed the testing stage, and arrived in production.
+As a developer, you might think that it's an ops problem now.
+However, DevOps is a collaborative effort between developers and operators to build and maintain applications using shared techniques and processes, often called "Day 2" activities.

 <!--more-->